jumpogpo/BMI-Calculator/README.md

 ### Requirement
 - tkinter

-This project make for education only
+This project makes for education only!!
 Create By: jumpogpo (Thanapat Koedpiam)